-We implement SmartTunnel using click [13] on PlanetLab.
-The following elements are added to click to provide Smart-Tunnel functionalities: (i) monitors at both sender and receiver to cooperatively monitor network performance using either active probing or passive probing, (ii) a traffic distributor that stripes traffic according to the controller's specification, (iii) an encoder and decoder that apply FEC encoding /decoding and add/remove SmartTunnel header, and (iv) packet buffering.
-Figure 8 shows the diagram of different components in our implementation.
+We implement SmartTunnel using click [24] on PlanetLab.
+Our implementation is around 2500 lines of C++ code.
+Click is a flexible and configurable router architecture.
+It consists of packet processing modules, called elements.
+Existing elements in click include queueing, scheduling, and interfacing with network devices.
+We add the following elements to click to provide SmartTunnel functionalities: (i) monitors at both sender and receiver to cooperatively monitor network performance using either active probing or passive probing, (ii) a traffic distributor that stripes traffic according to the controller's specification, (iii) an encoder and decoder that apply FEC encoding and decoding using the public FEC software [28] and add/remove SmartTunnel header, and (iv) packet buffering.
+Figure 11 shows the diagram of different components in our implementation.
 ToSocket and FromSocket in the figure are the existing elements in click to provide sending and receiving functionalities, and the other elements in the figures are what we implement.
 At the sender side, the controller, implemented outside the click, coordinates with different click elements by specifying monitoring instructions, an FEC coding scheme, a traffic allocation scheme.
-The sender side receives and encodes data from the upper layer and stripes them onto multiple physical paths.
-The receiver logic is much simpler: it decodes and buffers packets before delivering them to the upper layer.
-The monitor at the receiver side responds to active probes from the sender, and also periodically sends back performance information for the paths that carry traffic.
+The receiver logic is much simpler: on the data path, it decodes and buffers packets; on the control path, the monitor responses to active probes from the sender, and also periodically sends back performance information for the paths that carry traffic.